FernandoLpz0911/CS351-T18-Group-Project/README.md

 **Q4a:** How will your group handle situations when there is conflict in your group?
-*If there is a conflict, we will discuss the situation before coming to take a vote on how to resolve it*
+*If there is a conflict, we will discuss the situation before coming to take a vote on how to resolve it* *In the event of a tie, we will try to seek advice from a TA*

 **Q4b:** How will your group handle situations when a member is not contributing enough?
 *The team will handle the situation by sending a reminder about the project*